 Here are a few high-level tips for a successful software solution roll-out.

 The Social Influence Model of Tech Adoption identifies three critical elements that predetermine success in the uptake of a new initiative: group consensus, group cooperation, and group authority.

 People look to one another for cues to guide their own behavior, because “group membership legitimizes actions and the individual is guided by the group’s rules of practice.”
 When software tends to be collaborative by nature, successfully adopting software solutions requires a socially-minded approach to ensure that they are embraced, not just accepted by a handful of users at the individual level.

 A first step is to identify the people who will play an active role in the adoption process – the deployment team.
 Identify and gather the decision-makers, heavy-users, IT administrators, and other key representatives to form a deployment team that will not just tackle the practical details and feature set requirements, but also champion your new tool and establish group norms.
 Group consensus at the outset will lead to group cooperation down the road.

 Ultimately, both before and after you hit challenges to adoption, the “authorities” in the group need to be aware of and take ownership over their contributions to ensure success.

 This should be obvious – but no matter what a (shiny) new marketing, advertising or other software solution promises to deliver, you are choosing a tool that someone will probably find themselves using every day.
 If you’re not making a decision with their convenience in mind, adoption failure is nearly guaranteed.

-A solution that isn’t user-friendly is not adoption friendly.
-It means your users are likely to abandon the platform and return to their old habits that favour shortcuts, work-arounds and the “hodge-podge”.
+A solution that isn’t user-friendly is not adoption-friendly.
+It means your users are likely to abandon the platform and return to their old habits that favor shortcuts, work-arounds and the “hodge-podge”.

 This isn’t to say that your admin won’t need training or need clarity on a wide range of feature questions – but the focus is on the lowest common denominator.